 The Netherlands makes use of a system of threat levels indicating the chance of a terrorist attack in or against the Netherlands.
-The NCTV publishes the Terrorist Threat Assessment Netherlands (DTN) four times a year.
+The NCTV publishes the Terrorist Threat Assessment Netherlands (DTN) two or thee times a year.
 Various factors are taken into account in the threat level assessment.
 In balancing all these factors, a conclusion can be drawn: the current threat level.

 The Terrorist Threat Assessment Netherlands (DTN) is a general assessment of radicalization, extremism and of the national and international terrorist threat to the Netherlands and Dutch interests abroad.
 The assessment is a trend report in which the main threat developments are outlined.
 The DTN is primarily drawn up for the benefit of the administrative and political leadership and policy makers.